 We believe positive behaviour should be recognised.
-At St Catherine's RC Primary School we recognise behaviour in the following ways: Head Teacher certificates, Branches of Love and Super Citizens certificates.
-House points, calls home and emails from teachers
+At St Mary's First School we recognise behaviour in the following ways:

 Positive behaviour is taught formally through the curriculum as well as through modelled behaviour from all staff and positive reinforcement.
 Every opportunity is taken to help children understand why positive behaviour is linked to high expectations e.g. through stories, circle time, discussions, drama, photographs, dance, art, PSHE, RE, social skills development and activities and educational trips.
 Through explicitly teaching the Gospel Values, Catholic Virtues and British Values, we ensure children understand not only what is expected of them, but also WHY.